Declaration of incompatibility: Human rights in the United Kingdom

-By section 10 of the Human Rights Act 1998, a "fast track" option of a remedial order (a type of statutory instrument) can be used by the ministers to amend non-compliant legislation which has been declared incompatible (except if it is a measure of the Church of England).
+By section 10 of the Human Rights Act 1998, a "fast track" option of a remedial order (a type of statutory instrument) can be used a government minister to amend non-compliant legislation which has been declared incompatible (except if it is a measure of the Church of England).
+The order must be approved by both houses of Parliament before being made, unless the minister deems the matter to be urgent.
 As of 2016 this option has been used twice: in 2001 for the Mental Health Act 1983, and in 2009 for the Sexual Offences Act 2003.

 List of cases

-There had been 46 declarations of incompatibility by July 2022, with 10 having been overturned on appeal.
+There have been 47 declarations of incompatibility by April 2024, with 12 having been overturned on appeal.

 The following cases involved declarations of incompatibility that were overturned on appeal:

-The following cases remain subject to appeal, as of July 2022:
+As of March 2025, there are no cases pending appeal.

 The following cases involved the court finding that a statute was incompatible but not making a formal declaration of incompatibility: